Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 ## Goals of the deduplication

-Besides dropping duplicates accordingly, we must:
+Besides dropping duplicates correctly, we must:

 - Avoid calling the Azure Function more than required to not incur extra costs or performance/scale overhead.